som1966/Final-Project/README.md

 >As it is categorically seen that both models are not giving satisfying scores, we then concentrated on determining No_splits’ results for the Linear Regression model only due to the size of the dataset being used.

->At this point, leaving Random Forest Regression (RFR) behind was an appropriate decision as we feared its limitation, which is “Overfitting”, and hence it will be a bad idea to use for our dataset.
+>At this point, leaving Random Forest Regression (RFR) behind was an appropriate decision as we feared its limitation, which is “Overfitting” [[1]](#1), and hence it will be a bad idea to use for our dataset.

 >Hence the following result was determined when no splits was used for all the X-variables to find their relationships with Y-variable(life_ladder):